2013 Breeders' Cup: Results

 The two-day attendance for the Breeders' Cup was 94,628, up 5% over 2012, with a Saturday crowd of 58,795, up 7%.
 Wagering was also up 7% over 2012, though down from the record levels at the 2010 Breeders' Cup at Churchill Downs.

 Five Breeders' Cup races were held on Friday, with British-trained horses winning three: London Bridge in the Marathon, Outstrip in the Juvenile Turf and Chriselliam in the Juvenile Fillies Turf.
-Goldencents won the Turf Sprint for the second year in a row, while Beholder won at the Breeders' Cup for the second time in a row, following up her 2012 win in the Juvenile Fillies with a victory in the Distaff.
+Mizdirection won the Turf Sprint for the second year in a row, while Beholder won at the Breeders' Cup for the second time in a row, following up her 2012 win in the Juvenile Fillies with a victory in the Distaff.

 The highlights of the Saturday card were wins by Mucho Macho Man in the Classic and Wise Dan in the Mile.
 Mucho Macho Man won by a nose over Will Take Charge, while the favorite Game On Dude finished ninth.
 Kathy Ritvo became the first female trainer to win the Classic.
 In the Mile, Wise Dan closed from seventh to win by 3/4 lengths.
 His regular jockey John Velazquez was injured in an earlier race so Jose Lezcano was a late substitution.
 In the Turf, the only two European-based horses in the field finished one-two, with the longshot Magician prevailing over favorite The Fugue.
 It was Magician's first race since June and his first start at the distance of 1 1/2 miles.
-The Juvenile Fillies was marred by the breakdown of Secret Circle and then a controversial disqualification of She's A Tiger for bumping in the stretch.
+The Juvenile Fillies was marred by the breakdown of Secret Compass and then a controversial disqualification of She's A Tiger for bumping in the stretch.

 In the 2013 Eclipse Award voting, six of the eleven flat racing categories were awarded to horses who won at the Breeders' Cup: Wise Dan was named Horse of the Year, Champion Older Male and Champion Male Turf Horse, Beholder was Champion Three-Year-Old Filly, Dank was Champion Female Turf Horse and Groupie Doll was Champion Female Sprinter.
 In addition, She's A Tiger was voted Champion Two-Year-Old Filly despite her disqualification in the Juvenile Fillies.